fhunleth/midi_synth/README.md

 ## License

 The Elixir and C code is covered by the Apache 2 License.
-The `FluidR3_GM.sf2` file has the Creative Commons License.